 There were unavoidable limitations to our analyses that should be considered when evaluating our results.
 First, we necessarily included soil nutrient availability as categorical in our analyses as we did not have data on levels of nutrient availability, only whether nutrients had been added or not.
-Our analyses would have been more robust had we been able to use numerical information on nutrient availability.
+Our analyses would have been more robust had we had these data on nutrient availability.
 This is because background nutrient availability was likely highly variable from site to site.
 Future cross-site nutrient addition studies should prioritize obtaining this information.
-Second, we had to necessarily rely on large scale average climate data for each site.
+Second, we had to necessarily rely on large scale average temperature? data for each site.
 As leaf nitrogen allocation is a dynamic process, more acute climate data may have provided more insight into the drivers of Narea.
 Finally, we lacked information on the major pools of nitrogen in leaves.
 Future studies that directly measure structural, photosynthetic, and other (e.g., defense) nitrogen pools would be invaluable for understanding variations in Narea.

 Conclusions